mesonbuild/meson/docs/markdown/Builtin-options.md

 | relocatable | false         | true, false     | Generate the pkgconfig files as relocatable (Since 0.63.0) |

-*Since 0.63.0* The `pkgconfig.relocatable` option is used by the pkgconfig module, namely [`pkg.generate()`](Pkgconfig-module.md) and affect how the `prefix` in the generated pkgconfig file is set (not to be confused with the [install prefix](#directories)).
-When it is `true` the `prefix` will be relative to the `install_dir`.
-This allows the pkgconfig file to be moved around and still work, as long as the relative path is not broken.
-In general this allows for the whole installed package to be placed anywhere on the system and still work as a dependency.
-When it is set to `false` the `prefix` will be the same as the install prefix.
+*Since 0.63.0* The `pkgconfig.relocatable` option is used by the pkgconfig module–namely [`pkg.generate()`](Pkgconfig-module.md)–and
+affects how the `prefix` (not to be confused with the [install prefix](#directories)) in the generated pkgconfig file is set.
+When it is `true`, the `prefix` will be relative to the `install_dir`-this allows the pkgconfig file to be moved around and still work, as long as the relative path is not broken.
+In general, this allows for the whole installed package to be placed anywhere on the system and still work as a dependency.
+When it is set to `false`, the `prefix` will be the same as the install prefix.

 An error will be raised if `pkgconfig.relocatable` is `true` and the `install_dir` for a generated pkgconfig file points outside the install prefix.
-For example if the install prefix is `/usr` and the `install_dir` for a pkgconfig file is `/var/lib/pkgconfig`.
+For example: if the install prefix is `/usr` and the `install_dir` for a pkgconfig file is `/var/lib/pkgconfig`.

 ### Python module